JardaniWorld/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds multiple permissions to users
+This script executes to add execute permissions to users